 Sometimes a feeder works great right out of the box.
 But sometimes you need to make adjustments.
 I use Erva’s Starling Proof Mealworm Feeder to offer dried mealworms to Eastern Bluebirds and Carolina Wrens.
 I like this bluebird feeder very much, but I think it is designed for live mealworms rather than dried.
 You might not think that would make a difference but it does.
 I needed to make a change to use Erva’s mealworm feeder with dried mealworms.
 (Don’t worry, it’s easy.)

-I’ve bought several bird feeders in the past few months.
-One of the more interesting is the Squirrel Buster Classic.
-I’d seen this feeder in stores before but always thought that its sister, the Squirrel Buster Plus, was a newer, better, bigger feeder.
-So never gave this one much thought.
-But this spring I took another look at it and have been using one in my yard for over a month.
+I’ve seen the Squirrel Buster Classic in stores before but always thought that its sister, the Squirrel Buster Plus, was a newer, better, bigger feeder.
+So I never gave this one much thought.
+But last year I took another look at it and have been using one in my yard ever since.
 I’ve found that I really like it and so do the birds!
 Here is my review of this feeder.